-This course will give a deep dive into the AMD Instinct™ GPU architecture and its ROCm™ ecosystem, including the tools to develop or port their HPC or AI application to AMD GPUs.
-Participants will be introduced to the HIP (Hetero-geneous-computing Interface for Portability) programming language for AMD GPUs, other higher-level GPU languages such as OpenMP, OpenACC, and performance portable languages such as Kokkos.
+This course will give a deep dive into the AMD Instinct™ GPU architecture and its ROCm™ ecosystem, including the tools to develop or port HPC or AI applications to AMD GPUs.
+Participants will be introduced to the HIP (Heterogeneous-computing Interface for Portability) programming language for AMD GPUs, other higher-level GPU programming models such as OpenMP, OpenACC, and performance portable programming models such as Kokkos.
 In addition, there will be presentations on other important topics such as GPU-Aware MPI, and Affinity.
 The AMD tool suite, including the debugger, rocgdb, and the profiling tools rocprof, omnitrace, and omniperf will also be covered.
 A short introduction will be given into the AMD Machine Learning software stack including PyTorch and Tensorflow and how they have been used in HPC.

 After this course, participants will